Get Here | Chords + Lyrics (capo 3)

 Yeah, yeah, oh, oh.
 I don’t care how you get here just get here if you can.

-Get Here Chords: Learn the progressions
+Get Here Chords: Breaking Down the Key Progressions and Extensions

-For example, the first time we play the VI chord, we add so many intervals it makes more sense to call it an Amadd2/E, rather than an Em7sus4(b6)!
+For instance, the first time we play the VI chord, we add so many notes that it makes more sense to call it Amadd2/E rather than Em7sus4(b6)!
+This also happens in the intro, so it’s worth checking out the TAB lesson for a clearer breakdown.
+Here’s the link: Get Here – Guitar Lesson with TAB.

 ||: Csus2 (IV) | G/B (I) Em7 (VI) |